Treatment with Botulinum toxin

 How do I prepare for the procedure?

-Please read the information leaflet.
-Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
-There may be information they need to know, especially if they are taking care of you following this procedure.
+Please read this information leaflet.
+If you wish, share its contents with others so that they can be as informed and can offer support.
+There may be things they need to know, especially if they are taking care of you following this procedure.

 Points to note:

-• For this procedure you should not drive to and from the appointment.
+- You should not drive to and from this appointment.

-• You should take all your regular medications.
+- You should continue to take all your regular medications.

 What will happen?